xor-freenet/db4o-7.4/README.md

 ### TODOs

+- Check whether the class files which this produces are binary equal to what freenet-ext.jar of contrib tag v29 contains.
+  To validate that do a fresh compile of freenet-ext.jar on the same machine.

 - While the unit test files are present they are currently ignored by the Ant builder.
   This is because whoever committed db4o to the repository did not include